vxks/titlebot/README.md

 ## Titlebot

 ---

 #### To run:

 1. `sbt clean compile docker:stage`
 2. `docker-compose up`

+The frontend will be started on http://localhost:3000 and the backend will be served from http://localhost:8080.

-or to create an image manually:
+or to create the images manually:

- - `sbt clean compile docker:publishLocal`
+1. `sbt clean compile docker:publishLocal`
+2. `docker build web`

 #### To test:

 - `sbt test`

 ---

 #### TODO:

 - [ ] stream html string until the title is read - no need to read the whole doc
 - [x] caching
 - [ ] serve icons from backend